 The Mardi Himal Trek is one of the hidden gems in Nepal’s Annapurna region, offering trekkers a unique experience away from the crowded trails.
 With stunning views of some of the most iconic peaks in the Himalayas, including Machhapuchhre (Fishtail), Annapurna South, and Hiunchuli, this trek is a must-do for those seeking adventure in a less commercialized setting.
 If you’re planning your adventure, understanding the costs involved is crucial.
-In this comprehensive guide, we at The Himalayan Treks will walk you through everything you need to know about the expenses and cost for the Mardi Himal Trek, from permits and accommodation to food and gear.
+In this comprehensive guide, we will walk you through everything you need to know about the expenses and costs for the Mardi Himal Trek, from permits and accommodation to food and gear.

 Introduction to Mardi Himal Trek